Happy new year!

 Also, can you tell me which command you are using for imputation?

-#3 Updated by Theodora Kokosi 9 months ago
+#3 Updated by Theodora Kokosi over 1 year ago

 Thank you for your reply.
 I am imputing 5 variables.
 The 3 of them are linked data about air pollution, greenspace and deprivation and the other 2 are from the individual respondents' dataset about the highest educational qualification and the neighbourhood cohesion.